 Laing O’Rourke/AtkinsRéalis/VolkerRail | Geographical Information System on East West Rail

-Using a geographical information system (GIS), Laing O’Rourke has taken an onerous week-long boundary surveying task along 40km of the site and reduced it to a day of work.
-The subsequent efficiency gains have catalysed a new methodology in the delivery of large-scale infrastructure projects, which the contractor believes is set to become standard practice in the industry.
+Using a geographical information system (GIS), Laing O’Rourke – working as part of the East West Rail Alliance (EWR) – has taken an onerous week-long boundary surveying task along an 18km section of the site and reduced it to a day of work.
+The subsequent efficiency gains have led to the use of a new methodology for validating as-built fencing and land acquisition boundaries in the delivery of large-scale infrastructure projects, which the contractor believes is bound to become standard practice in the industry.

 Ensuring all fencing remained within the legally defined Transport Works Order Boundary was vital.
-Traditionally, the installation verification by the supply chain required manual checks by Laing O’Rourke’s surveying team – a process that could extend to a week, depending on the fencing volume that had been installed.
-To streamline this, the contractor proposed leveraging GIS to add buffers to the boundary, allowing for a focused review of fencing potentially outside the legal limits.
+Traditionally, the installation verification by the supply chain required manual on-site checks by site engineering team – a process that could extend to a week, depending on the fencing volume that had been installed.
+To streamline this, EWR proposed leveraging GIS to add buffers to the boundary, allowing for a focused review of fencing that potentially sat outside the legal land acquisition limits.

-By querying for installations 5m or 10m beyond the boundary, the team’s workload was significantly reduced to only exceptions.
+By querying for installations of as-built fencing initially within 5m to 10m of the boundary to identify gross errors and then reducing this down to 1m to help finalise the as-built permanent land acquisition extents, the team’s workload was significantly reduced to only inspect exceptions.
 Further enhancing efficiency, Laing O’Rourke developed a Python script within GIS to automate the update and review process, delivering swift feedback to the surveying team.
 This innovation not only accelerated verification, but also ensured compliance with legal boundaries, illustrating the transformative impact of integrating technology into traditional surveying practices.

-The effectiveness of this method was so pronounced that it was rapidly adopted across all phases of the EWR project within a month.
+The effectiveness of this method was so pronounced on Section 2B of the project that it was rapidly adopted across other sections of the project.

 Subsequently, the Python script and mapping technique were further applied to the HS2 enabling works project.